 2. 8 am – Stop in Mossburn for fuel

-If you live in Queenstown (like I do), cheap fuel is a pretty spectacular site to see!
+If you live in Queenstown (like I do), cheap fuel is a pretty spectacular sight to see!
 This is the best place to fuel up before heading to Milford Sound.
-On a full tank, you will be able to make it from Mossburn to Milford Sound and back again (fuel up again on your way out!)
+On a full tank, you should be able to make it from Mossburn to Milford Sound and back again (fuel up again on your way out!)

 3. 10 am – Visit Mirror Lakes

 On a calm day, the lakes here reflect the mountains that surround them almost flawlessly.
 Even if it’s cloudy this is still a great stop and it only takes 15 minutes!

 Mirror Lakes is very clearly signposted and you can’t miss it!

 There are two options for the 11 am slot so read below for the other hike you can do on the road to Milford Sound.

 Only a short 30 km drive from Mirror Lakes is the Lake Marian Track carpark.
 The carpark is actually located off Hollyford Road so you will need to turn off here to get to the carpark.
 The turnoff is really well signposted so you won’t miss it.
 Once you have turned off the car park is 2 minutes up the road and again is signposted.